Magnithor/CanvasTable/README.md

 [Demo](http://magni.strumpur.net/CanvasTable)

 #TODO
-* send event on click on data CanvasTable
-* send event on click on hader CanvasTable
 * send event on click on data CanvasTableWorker
 * send event on click on hader CanvasTableWorker
-* resize column

 #Supported
 * web worker